rh-mobb/documentation/docs/aro/static-ip-load-balancer/README.md

 ## Create the load balancer service and assign the static public IP address.

 Finally, we need to create a LoadBalancer service inside of OpenShift that specifies the static public IP address, as well as the parent resource group.
-To do so, we'll create a

-To create a LoadBalancer service with the static public IP address, add the loadBalancerIP property and the value of the static public IP address to the YAML manifest.
-Create a file named load-balancer-service.yaml and copy in the following YAML.
-Provide your own public IP address created in the previous step.
-The following example also sets the annotation to the resource group named myResourceGroup.
-Provide your own resource group name.

-Next, generate the necessary YAML for the cluster's OAuth provider to use Azure AD as its identity provider.
+Next, generate the necessary YAML for the LoadBalancer service with the loadBalancerIP property and resource group annotation set.
 To do so, run the following command, making sure to replace the variables specified:

 ```bash
 PUBLIC_IP=$(az network public-ip show --resource-group ${RESOURCE_GROUP} --name ${PUBLIC_IP_NAME} --query ipAddress --output tsv)